Rock3tRaccoon/REenvCheatsheet/README.md

 2: Ubuntu LTS 20.4 ISO (LTS 22 does not work)

 3: HyperVisor, VMWare, Virtual Box.
 (I use VMWare Workstation Pro, but something less fancy will do.
-Make sure to have SNAPSHOT capibilities)
+Make sure to have SNAPSHOT capabilities)

 4: Sift Workstation